1587/speaking-exam/00-part5.md

 Thirdly:  With the gap year, we can learn a new language or experience a new culture.

-At last, you can earn money through gap year, then you can buy more equipment or online classes to improve your learning.
+At last, you can earn money through gap year, then you can buy learning equipment that allows you to study more efficiently..

 So, I think a gap year is a better way to improve themselves.
 ```